Mobile device management: Overview

 MDM functionality can include over-the-air distribution of applications, data and configuration settings for all types of mobile devices, including mobile phones, smartphones, tablet computers, ruggedized mobile computers, mobile printers, mobile POS devices, etc. Most recently laptops and desktops have been added to the list of systems supported as MDM becomes more about basic device management and less about the mobile platform itself.
 MDM tools are leveraged for both company-owned and employee-owned (BYOD) devices across the enterprise or mobile devices owned by consumers.
-Consumer Demand for BYOD is now requiring a greater effort for MDM and increased security for both the devices and the enterprise they connect to, especially since employers and employees have different expectations concerning the types of restrictions that should be applied to mobile devices.
+Consumer Demand for BYOD is now requiring a greater effort for MDM and increased security for both the devices and the enterprise they connect to, since employers and employees have different expectations concerning the types of restrictions that should be applied to mobile devices.

 By controlling and protecting the data and configuration settings of all mobile devices in a network, MDM can reduce support costs and business risks.
 The intent of MDM is to optimize the functionality and security of a mobile communications network while minimizing cost and downtime.

 With mobile devices becoming ubiquitous and applications flooding the market, mobile monitoring is growing in importance.
 The use of mobile device management across continues to grow at a steady pace, and is likely to register a compound annual growth rate (CAGR) of nearly 23% through 2028.
 The US will continue to be the largest market for mobile device management globally.
 Numerous vendors help mobile device manufacturers, content portals and developers test and monitor the delivery of their mobile content, applications, and services.
 This testing of content is done in real time by simulating the actions of thousands of customers and detecting and correcting bugs in the applications.